lucajoos/awayback/README.md

 });
 ```

-If the argument `load` is set to `true`, the listener does not execute event calls from before the initialization of the listener.
+If the argument `last` is set to `true`, the listener does not execute event calls from before the initialization of the listener.

 ```javascript
 // Fire event before the initialization of .on()